 Frequently Asked Questions — Applying

-Questions about applying
+Questions about Applying to College

 - Once I know where I want to go to school, how do I get in?

 - In addition to the admissions application, what other information will the college need from me in order to complete the application process?

 - What kind of essay must I submit?

 - What happens once I submit an application?

 - Why do some people apply to several colleges or universities?

 - If I'm interested in biology, for instance, does that mean I should become a doctor?